-A Phase 2 study of SBP-101 in combination with two standard chemotherapy agents, gemcitabine and nab-paclitaxel, is expected to directly extend from the Phase 1 safety study with an exploration of efficacy and may result in an expedited development pathway, leading toward a randomized pivotal trial.
+A Phase 2 study of SBP-101 in combination with two standard chemotherapy agents, gemcitabine and nab-paclitaxel, is expected to follow the Phase 1a/1b safety study with an exploration of efficacy and may result in an expedited development pathway, leading toward a randomized pivotal trial.
+It may be possible to combine Phase 1b/Phase 2 into a single study.